colin-gourlay/sundown-sessions/src/content/releases/a/a/nothing/index.md

 ---
 ## About

-Nothing is the second studio album by British pop punk band A, released on London Records in 2002.
 The band from High Wycombe built a devoted following on the UK rock circuit during the early 2000s with their energetic, hook-driven songs.